 Note: All controllers must meet AASHTO/ITE/NEMA ATC 5201, v06.25.

-All controllers must provide functionality that meets or exceeds operational characteristics, including NTCIP support, as described in NEMA TS-2-2016., licenses for existing and proposed controllers for existing and proposed controllers
+All controllers must provide functionality that meets or exceeds operational characteristics, including NTCIP support, as described in NEMA TS-2-2016.

+Install the software key code(s), licenses and/or firmware required to unlock the Connected Vehicle modules, the Transit Signal Priority modules as well as any other features for the Traffic Controller Assemblies in order to ensure full functionality for all EVP, TSP, CV, SPaT and ATSPM applications for existing and proposed controllers.

+Provide all required materials, licenses and installation for cabinet modifications to accommodate vehicle detection, CV, TSP, EVP, SPaT and ATSPM for existing and proposed controllers.

+Ensure that the controller and MMU are 100% compatible with the maintaining agencies ATMS system.

 If shown in the Plans, new installations must include controllers that will: